Learn to add HTML to your email templates.

-HTML in email templates must be in the following structure:
+- HTML in email templates must follow the below structure.

 <full width row>